samfitgen/trgen/docs/Full_Distance_Triathlon_Base-High_Volume.md

 > Run 45min Easy-Moderate, RPE6 and randomly insert just 6x30s bursts of high
 > speed during this second recovery week, RPE9 over the course of your run, at
-> least 1 minute of recovery running between bursts.
+> least a minute of recovery running between bursts.

 ### Thursday